apache/spark/README.md

 Limited support versions will be supported with security and critical bug fix only.
 EOL versions will not get any fixes nor support.
 We always recommend that all users run the latest available minor release for whatever major version is in use.
-We **highly** recommend upgrading to the latest Airflow major release at the earliest convenient time and before EOL date.
+We **highly** recommend upgrading to the latest Airflow major release at the earliest convenient time and before the EOL date.

 ## Support for Python and Kubernetes versions

-As of Airflow 2.0 we agreed to certain rules we follow for Python and Kubernetes support.
+As of Airflow 2.0, we agreed to certain rules we follow for Python and Kubernetes support.
 They are based on the official release schedule of Python and Kubernetes, nicely summarized in the [Python Developer's Guide](https://devguide.python.org/#status-of-python-branches) and [Kubernetes version skew policy](https://kubernetes.io/docs/setup/release/version-skew-policy/).